yasyash/acaliga/README.md

 * Qt5.12
 * GCC
-* libsnmp-dev 5.7.3
+* gSoap 2.8

 Building
 --------

-See INSTALL for information on how to build Modbus Data Fetcher.
+See INSTALL for information on how to build Data fetcher from the ACA-Liga chromatograph.